What does being organized really mean?

-Even if the clutter creeps in – if you have a system in place to get the item or information that you need at a moments notice, without searching high and low, then you can pat yourself on the back.
+When the clutter creeps in – and you know it will – if you have a system in place to get the item or information that you need at a moments notice, without searching high and low, then you can pat yourself on the back.

 Organized and “Neat and Clean” Are Not The Same